dereklstinson/gocudnn/README.md

 ## Warnings/Notes

-1. Callbacks at this time are not going to be implemented \(maybe never\)

 Documentation For cudnn can be found at [https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html)

 Take a good look at chapter 2 to get an idea on how the cudnn library works.